 Creative Expressions Arts (CEA) is owned by Indiana author and artist Alys Caviness-Gober.
 Alys began exhibiting and selling artwork in 2012; prior to that, she taught Anthropology at Ball State University.
-She is a Juried Artist Member in the Hamilton County Artists' Association (painting and photography categories), and is a member of The Hoosier Salon.
+She is a Juried Artist Member in the Hamilton County Artists' Association (painting and photography categories), and is an artist member of Nickel Plate Arts.
 Alys serves on the Board of the Hamilton County Artists' Association.
 Alys and musician John Gilmore co-founded Logan Street Sanctuary, Inc. (LSS), a 501(c)(3) not-for-profit music, arts, and education venue located in the heart of Noblesville, Indiana.
+She is also the publisher of The Polk Street Review and other books through her publishing company, Logan Street Sanctuary Press.
 Alys' paintings, photographs, and poetry have received national and international recognition.

 Indiana Arts Commission "Individual Artist Program" Grant Award Recipient

 FY2017 (July 1, 2016 - June 30, 2017)